Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Introduction

 In this study, participants performed a memory task involving remembering the Tagalog--Japanese pairs spoken by a partner avatar (\Cref{fig:teaser}).
 On the first day, the participants learned the word pairs during an initial study (IS) trial.
 Subsequently, they advanced their learning in five retrieval practice (RP1--5) trials, during which they attended tests and received feedback.
 One week later, they took the final test (FT) in a real environment.
 The experiment adopted the following two-condition, between-participants design (\Cref{fig:design}): a constant avatar condition, in which the same avatar was used throughout the IS and RP1--5 trials, and a varied avatar condition, in which different avatars were used for each trial.
 We hypothesized that recall performance during RP1--5 would be higher under the constant condition than the varied one due to the reinstatement effect.
 Conversely, we hypothesized that recall performance in the FT would be higher under the varied condition than the constant one, reflecting the multiple-context effect.
 Our results showed the partner avatar's significant reinstatement effect but did not provide any evidence of a multiple-context effect.

 The contributions of our study are as follows: (1) We demonstrated for the first time that partner avatars in an IVE can affect memory as an environmental context.
 Specifically, we showed a significant reinstatement effect of the partner avatars, according to which changing the instructor avatar's appearance during repeated learning inhibits memory acquisition.
 (2) However, we could not observe a multiple-context effect of the partner avatars, suggesting that the social contextual variation during learning may have little impact on memory retention one week later in the physical world.
-(3) Correlation analyses suggested the involvement of the social presence of partner avatars in these effects.
+These findings, along with earlier results related to IVEs and self-avatars, contribute to a deeper understanding of how environmental context in VR affects memory and help expand its potential applications.
+Additionally, (3) correlation analyses suggested the involvement of the social presence of partner avatars in these effects.
 The participants who perceived a higher social presence might have been more likely to experience the context-dependent memory effects.
 This trend suggests that enhancing social presence may be a promising approach to achieving further memory enhancement.